moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/README.md

 - Note: A documentation of notes & useful resources used to prepare for the KCNA.
 Feel free to share them :)

+The KCNA is a certification aimed for individuals who want to advance to the professional level by demonstrating an understanding of the core knowledge and abilities of Kubernetes.
+This certification is ideal for students learning about or candidates interested in working with cloud native technologies.
+[KCNA](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/)

 ## Exam Brief

 - Duration : 1.5 hours